Pagination

 ## Use Cursor Pagination

-This matters when a workspace is changing while your integration is reading it.
-Subscribers, tags, forms, landing pages, and segments can be added while a sync is running.
-A cursor gives your integration a stable next step even when the total number of records changes.
+Cursor pagination is important when records change while your integration is reading a workspace.
+Subscribers, tags, forms, landing pages, and segments can be added during a sync.
+The cursor gives your integration a stable next request even when the total record count changes.

-Start without `starting_after` when you want the first page.
-If the response says `has_more` is true, copy `next_cursor` into the next request as `starting_after`.
-Continue until `has_more` is false.
+To request the first page, omit `starting_after`.
+If the API response sets `has_more` to true, copy `next_cursor` into the next request as `starting_after`.
+Keep requesting pages until `has_more` is false.

-1. Send the first list request with a `limit` and no `starting_after` value.
+1. Send the first list request with a `limit` and without a `starting_after` value.

-2. Process every item in the returned `data` array.
+2. Process every item in the returned `data` array before requesting the next page.

 5. If `has_more` is true, store `next_cursor` and send the next request with `starting_after=<next_cursor>`.

-6. Write progress after each fully processed page so a scheduled sync can resume safely.
+6. After each page is fully processed, write your progress so a scheduled sync can resume safely.

-7. Use the same loop for subscribers, tags, custom fields, forms, landing pages, and segments.
+7. Use the same pagination loop for subscribers, tags, custom fields, forms, landing pages, and segments.

-- Use `limit` to choose how many records you want Mailrith to return at once.
+- Use `limit` to set how many records Mailrith should return in one API response.

-- Use `starting_after` only after Mailrith has returned a `next_cursor` from the previous page.
+- Use `starting_after` only after Mailrith returns a `next_cursor` from the previous page.

 - Do not invent cursor values, count pages, or assume that a record's database order will never change.

-- For scheduled syncs, store the last cursor you successfully processed so a failed job can resume cleanly.
+- For scheduled syncs, store the last cursor after you successfully process its page so a failed job can resume cleanly.

 - For one-time exports or migrations, keep requesting pages until `has_more` is false.